 “We look forward to welcoming the delegation to Nebraska,” said Roger Berry, director of market development with the Nebraska Corn Board.
 “The group is spending the first part of the week learning about the U.S. ethanol industry.
 As the nation’s second largest ethanol producing state, a visit to Nebraska was a logical way to conclude the week.
 We’re excited to highlight the ethanol production chain and learning more about the next generation of biofuels production.
 Ultimately, the ethanol industry adds tremendous value to our state and national economies, but also benefits the world by producing a clean-burning, renewable fuel.”

-The U.S. Grains Council, along with its partner state corn checkoffs, like the Nebraska Corn Board, is working strategically in international ethanol market development.
+The U.S. Grains & BioProducts Council, along with its partner state corn checkoffs, like the Nebraska Corn Board, is working strategically in international ethanol market development.
 This builds on nearly 60 years of work in overseas offices building demand for U.S. corn, sorghum and barley growers as well as ethanol and distiller’s dried grains with solubles (DDGS) producers.

 The post-Summit tours, like the one in Nebraska, allows these important ethanol partners to learn how the U.S. ethanol industry developed and helps meet the country’s – and the world’s – biofuels goals.